 Non-core privileges are those outside the normal activities of a discipline and require additional training, credentials or demonstration of skill.

-Through AppCentral, the online application component, practitioners will have the ability to update their information.
+Through AppCentral, the online application system, practitioners will have the ability to update their information.
 This will only be available during application/reappointment times.
-Eventually, the IProfile module will be available where practitioners can review their information.
-They will not be able to make changes directly through iProfile, however, an email can be forwarded to the Medical Staff Appointment Office indicating changes.

 The NH Business Coordinator will be the initial contact person for practitioners for issues, and if the issues are IT related, it will be forwarded to the NH Technical Coordinator to resolve.
 NH Business Coordinator: Telephone 250-645-6073 or via email at NHAppointment@northernhealth.ca